-© URPS.
-All rights reserved; these materials are copyright.
-No part may be reproduced or copied in any way, form or by any means without prior permission.
-This report has been prepared for URPS' client.
-URPS and its associated consultants are not liable to any person or entity for any damage or loss that has occurred, or may occur, in relation to that person or entity taking or not taking action in respect of any representation, statement, opinion or advice referred to herein.
+© URPS, All rights reserved; these materials are copyright.
+No port may be reproduced or capied in any way, form or by any means without prior permission.
+This report has been prepared for URPS' client, URPS and its associated consultants are not liable to any person or entity for any damage or loss that has sociared, or may occur, in relation to that person or entity taking or not taking action in respect of any representation, statement, opinion or other person.